Tunis Tunis Governorate, Tunisia Travel Guide

 Support local crafts and artisans who use traditional techniques.

-Learning basic phrases or gestures shows respect.
+Learning a few basic expressions or gestures shows respect.

 Always ask for permission before taking photographs of individuals, most notably women and children.